Joshua Dogonyaro: Controversy and 1985 Coup

 He was said to be a member of the dreaded Langtang Mafia in Nigeria's military circle, a rumoured clique of military men from Langtang in Plateau State who were in powerful positions in government.
-During the 1985 coup, which deposed Major-General Muhammadu Buhari's regime was Joshua Nimyel Dogonyaro, then a Colonel, on the 26/27th.
-Announcing the deposing of Buhari's regime saying:'A small group of individuals in the Supreme Military Council had abused their power and failed to listen to the advice of their colleagues or the public, about tackling the country's economic problems.'Lieutenant General Joshua Dogonyaro was reported to be among the top military high-ranking officers who were Anti-June 12, who supported the annulment of the June 12, 1993 election which denied the acclaimed winner, Chief MKO Abiola after overwhelming support to win the presidential election.
+During the 1985 coup, which deposed Major-General Muhammadu Buhari's regime, Joshua Nimyel Dogonyaro, then a Colonel, announced the deposing of the regime saying:'A small group of individuals in the Supreme Military Council had abused their power and failed to listen to the advice of their colleagues or the public, about tackling the country's economic problems.'Lieutenant General Joshua Dogonyaro was reported to be among the top military high-ranking officers who were Anti-June 12, who supported the annulment of the 12 June 1993 election which denied the acclaimed winner, Chief MKO Abiola after overwhelming support to win the presidential election.

 Death

-He died on Thursday, 14 May 2021 at the age of 80 at the Jos University Teaching Hospital (JUTH), Jos.
+Suffered a stroke, died early 14 May 2021 at the age of 80 at the Jos University Teaching Hospital.
+Remains deposited at Air Force Hospital in Jos.